GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/owned-project/README.md

   kpt cfg set . iam-member VALUE kpt cfg set . project-id VALUE
   ```
-  where the folder-id `VALUE` is the numeric folder ID of the folder to create the new project under, the iam-member `VALUE` is the fully qualified IAM name of target member, e.g. "user:me@example.com", and the project-id `VALUE` is the name you want your project to have.
+  where the folder-id `VALUE` is the numeric folder ID of the folder to create the new project under, the iam-member `VALUE` is the fully qualified IAM name of target member, e.g. "user:me@example.com", and the project-id `VALUE` is the globally unique name you want your project to have.

   Now you can fully apply this solution.
   ```